 “I love the job and helping our clients tell their story, but also, truly, one does need something to do when it is raining and I so need to fund my flower buying habits."

-Torn from the blustery heaths of the Scottish Highlands as a young lady, Sandie pioneered the path of entrepreneurship in America running a mid-sized manufacturing company, until landing her dream job as a financial analyst at our law firm!
+Torn from the blustery heaths of the Scottish Highlands as a young lady, Sandie pioneered the path of entrepreneurship in America running a mid-sized manufacturing company, until landing her dream job as a financial analyst at our law firm in 2004!
 When not working Sandie is deeply involved in volunteering with her church and with the City of Blaine on their Parks and Cemeteries Board (and previously on their Tourism Advisory Board).
 Sandie’s motivation for working?:

 “I love waking up every day and getting to work with such an amazing collaborative crew!"

 Sue has worked as a paralegal with the firm to support our personal injury, tort litigation and discovery practice since 2010, and also supports our prosecutor calendars.
 She has worked as a personal injury paralegal since 1993, first in a law firm for many years and then on a contract basis for a number of Whatcom County attorneys.
 Sue is a native of California, but was raised in the Seattle area, and found that when she came up to Bellingham to go to college she was unable to leave due to the beauty of the area.
 She enjoys cooking, hiking, knitting and listening to live jazz.
 She volunteers at Bellingham Arts Academy for Youth and is an usher at the Mount Baker Theater.
 She also volunteers for community projects such as sewing Covid masks for Whatcom Unified Command and knitting hats for clothing banks in Whatcom County.
 Sue’s motivation for working?:

 “I enjoy helping people navigate the legal system to get the treatment, and support they are entitled to and I basically enjoy working with people."